 - muscle weakness and pain

-- muscle damage (rhabdomyolosis) – symptoms include muscle pain, weakness, high temperature and red or brown urine.
-This can lead to kidney problems
+- muscle damage (rhabdomyolysis) – symptoms include muscle pain, weakness, high temperature and red or brown urine.
+This can lead to kidney problems.

 Coping with side effects